 Personal autonomyHere, it is a quick term to refer to all fundamental rights due to a person as per the United Nations.
-I would have said Indian constitution, however, our government appears to be busy trying to prove in the Supreme Court that Indians don’t have a right to privacy, so it seemed prudent to switch to a more accountable list.
+I would have said Indian constitution, however, our government had challenged in the Supreme Court that Indians don’t have a right to privacy, so it seemed prudent to switch to a more reliable list.
 This blog strongly endorses the right of individuals to make their own choices as long as they are legal.
 In some cases, this blog recognizes the right of people to make choices even if they are not legal, because admin (Vidyut) believes the prevailing law infringes on a more important right of the people concerned and in a manner that undermines their rights in comparison with the rest of the population.
 Examples of such exceptions include, but may not be limited to:

 - Homosexuality: We have no idea why the government must have an opinion on who has sex with whom at all, as long as it is consensual.
 We don’t recognize any such right of the government (or for that matter any other entity not participating in that relationship) that prohibits consensual intimate relationships between adults.